Image copyright, John Tallet, 2003. Click to return to the Homepage.

 (See an enlargement of this photo.)

-Cross a stile just after the crest of the hill and turn left along the field edge.
+Go downhill and just beyond the lane on the right marked "Unsuitable for heavy goods vehicles" and before the large green shed, cross a stile on the right.
+Turn left and at the corner of the field cross a stile and continue by a wire fence and stream to the corner of the next field.
+Go through a metal gate and left to cross a stile, then straight on.
+At the far left corner of the field cross a small wooden bridge and stile.
+Turn right and then half left across the field, heading for tall conifers at the left edge of Ash Wood.
+Climb the deforested hillside, staying close to a very overgrown area and remnants of a barbed wire fence on the right.
+Turn right at a small clearing before the brow of the hill and left on to an indistinct path.
+After 25 metres cross a stile and turn left along the field edge.
 Follow the field edge a short way round to the right.
 Cross a stile and immediately another on the right.
 Turn left and go downhill with a hedge on the left.
-Cross 2 stiles at the corner of the field and turn left on the lane.
+Cross 2 stiles at the corner of the field and turn left on a lane.
 After 90 metres cross a stile on the right, then go straight across the field to cross another stile.
 Head for the far left corner of the field and cross a stile.
-Turn right on the busy main road and after 110 metres take the track on the left (green footpath sign).
+Turn right on the busy road and after 100 metres take a broad track on the left, where there is a green footpath sign.

 (A short optional detour is to take the path through the kissing gate just before the veterinary practice and walk along the river bank (Conigar Walk) as far as the bridge.
 Take the path up to the road and turn left to return to the town square.)